Random Abstract Simplicial Complexes Reduction: Introduction

-This is the first reduction algorithm for abstract simplicial complexes that uses homology to reduce the complex that we know of.
-The reduction problem can be seen as a dominating graph problem \cite{dominating}.
-However, since there is no notion of coverage in graphs, algorithm for the dominating graph problem do not maintain the topology of the initial simplicial complex.
-Our problem has also been studied under a game-theoretic approach in \cite{nash}, where authors define a coverage function.
-But they can only identify sub-optimal solutions that do not guarantee an unmodified coverage.
-When computing the complexity of the algorithm, we are reduced to compute the behavior of the size of the largest simplex, which is known as the clique number in graph theory.
-The clique number of the random geometric graph has been heavily studied in the literature, and its behavior described according to percolation regimes in \cite{penrose}.
-In \cite{goel}, the authors proved that monotone properties of random geometric graphs, such as the connectivity of the graph, have sharp thresholds.
-In \cite{penrose_focus}, then in \cite{muller} for a weaker assumption, the authors prove a conjecture of Penrose \cite{penrose} stating that, in the subcritical regime, the clique number becomes concentrated on two consecutive integers, as in the Erd\"os-R\'enyi model cf. \cite{matula}.
-Moreover, in the subcritical regime, weak laws of large numbers \cite{yukich2} and central limits theorems \cite{yukich} have been found by Penrose and Yukich for some functionals, including the clique number, in random geometric graphs.
-Then in the supercritical regime, using the uniform norm, Appel and Russo \cite{appel}, were able to find strong laws for the maximum vertex degree and for cliques.
-In particular, they found the behavior of the clique number in the supercritical regime via the behavior of the maximum vertex degree.
+When computing the complexity of the algorithm, we focus on Vietoris-Rips complexes based on binomial point processes that fall into the class of random geometric complexes.
+There exists known results for this class of complexes~\cite{bobrowski_topology_2014}, especially the moments of the number of $k$-simplices are explicitly known~\cite{decreusefond_simplicial_2014}.
+In the end, we are reduced to compute the behavior of the size of the largest simplex, which is known as the clique number in graph theory.
+The clique number of the random geometric graph has been heavily studied in the literature, and its behavior described according to percolation regimes in \cite{penrose_random_2003}.
+In~\cite{goel_monotone_2005}, it is proved that monotone properties of random geometric graph have sharp thresholds.
+Hence, in~\cite{penrose_focusing_2002 , muller_two-point_2008}, the authors prove that, in the subcritical regime, the clique number becomes concentrated on two consecutive integers.
+Moreover, in the subcritical regime, weak laws of large numbers~\cite{penrose_weak_2003} and central limits theorems \cite{penrose_central_2001} have been found for some functionals, including the clique number.
+Then for the supercritical regime, in\cite{appel_maximum_1997}, the authors described the behavior of the clique number.
+In this paper, we intend to gather all these results in one place: we provide the almost sure asymptotical behavior of the clique number of the random geometric graph for every of the three regimes thanks to the exact formulas of the moments of the number of $k$-simplices computed in~\cite{decreusefond_simplicial_2014}.

 The remainder of the paper is organized as followed.
-First in Section \ref{sec_rsc}, we remind some simplicial homology and random configurations definitions and properties.
-Then the reduction algorithm is described in Section \ref{sec_ra}, while its properties are exposed in Section \ref{sec_prop}.
-Finally the complexity of the algorithm is investigated in Section \ref{sec_comp}.
+First in Section \ref{sec_prel}, we remind some simplicial homology and algebraic topology definitions and properties.
+Then the reduction algorithm and its properties are described in Section \ref{sec_ra}.
+The complexity of the algorithm is investigated for a random set of points in Section~\ref{sec_comp}.
+Finally we conclude in Section~\ref{sec_ccl}.